How to make boots smell better

-Fortunately, there’s a fix for your boot smell woes.
+Fortunately, there are plenty of fixes for your boot smell woes.
 With a little bit of know-how and a few basic materials, you can restore your smelly boots to their former clean and dignified selves.

 Why Do Your Boots Smell?

 When your feet stay tucked away in hot boots, they start to sweat.
-Like all sweat, foot sweat is a breeding ground for microorganisms to flourish.
-That stinky smell in your boots is the smell of bacteria growing in your boots.
+Foot sweat is a breeding ground for microorganisms to flourish.
+That stinky smell is the stench of bacteria growing in your boots.

 What You’ll Need for Your Smelly Boots